kletobias/p2022/_posts/2024-05-30-podcast-revolutionizing-real-time-image-analysis-google-adds-continuous-image-segmenation-to-gemini-ai-assistant.md

 ## Real-Time Response Capability

 What truly sets Gemini 1.5 Flash apart is its near real-time response capability.
-Unlike other major players in the LLM assistant market—such as OpenAI, Microsoft, and Amazon—Google has managed to cut down on latency.
+Unlike other major players in the LLM assistant market-such as OpenAI, Microsoft, and Amazon-Google has managed to cut down on latency.
 This means that Gemini 1.5 Flash can greatly reduce the noticeable, iterative prediction process that other models perform for each generated token of output.

 ## Advanced Image Segmentation

-Google's latest deep learning platform, Gemini—evolved from BERT—now features advanced image segmentation akin to those in autonomous vehicles.
+Google's latest deep learning platform, Gemini-evolved from BERT-now features advanced image segmentation akin to those in autonomous vehicles.
 Gemini's agents can precisely predict every detail in video frames almost instantaneously, crucial for real-time applications.

 ## Applications in Real-World Scenarios